 At the time of application, applicants must:

-- Be an international student registered full-time in an undergraduate degree program at the University of Alberta.
+- Be an international student in an undergraduate degree program at the University of Alberta.

 - Be currently paying international student differential fees.